cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 This is the name of the dataset.
 If left unspecified it is set to the name of the configuration file, without the .json extension.
 This is the value that should be specified in the `"externalDatasets"` node of another dataset.
->If the dataset's name matches the name of the stack it is being loaded into then only that dataset and its associated external datasets will be loaded.
+> :memo: **Note:** If the dataset's name matches the name of the stack it is being loaded into then only that dataset and its associated external datasets will be loaded.

 #### `"datasetDirectory"`
 The directory within `inputs/data/` that contains the data files associated with this dataset.